-Put a generous tablespoon of pastry onto a sheet of filling.
+Put a generous tablespoon of the filling onto a sheet of dumpling wrapper.

 Make into a traditional dumpling, or use a crescent press and press into crescents.

 Add a small amount of water to the pan to steam the dumplings, and cover for 3 minutes.
 Remove the lid when the water has more or less evaporated but do not touch dumplings.

 Alternatively, steam dumplings in steamers on the high heat for eight minutes after the water has come to a boil.